 What’s the Best Time to Visit Miami?

+The non-stop sunshine is one of the best reasons to visit Miami.
 Before we give you all the insider secrets, a few things on what to expect.

 - If you’re a fan of hot and humid weather, go for the June-October period.
 But bear in mind – that’s when most of the hurricanes hit the shores of Florida.